Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Evaluation

 \section{Evaluation}

-In this section, we aim to show that our system's dispute resolution performance is practical and supports sufficiently efficient dispute resolution.
+In this section, we aim to show that our system's dispute resolution performance is practical.
 We leave performance improvements to future work and discuss low-hanging fruit in \Cref{sec:future}.
-Experiments are performed on a laptop with a AMD Ryzen 9 5900HX @ 3.30 GHz processor, 16 GB memory and Ubuntu Windows Subsystem for Linux.
+All experiments are performed on a desktop with an Intel i9-13900K @ 5.80 GHz processor, 64 GB memory, and Ubuntu Windows Subsystem for Linux.
+To study the performance characteristics of our OSP in real world conditions, we carry out disputes on state transitions resulting from interactions with 3 popular applications, with setups outlined as follows.